elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Dex chart updated to v2.15.2
 - The issuer for the user-alertmanager ingress is now taken from `global.issuer`.
 - The `stable/prometheus-operator` helm chart has been replaced by `prometheus-community/kube-prometheus-stack`
+- InfluxDB helm chart upgraded to `4.8.9`
+- Rework of the InfluxDB configuration.
+- The sized based retention for InfluxDB has been lowered in the dev flavor.

 ### Fixed